 Try: Sun Potion’s Tocos, $35 for 400 grams

-Mustard yellow-stained turmeric––ubiquitous in Indian Ayurvedic cookery and known for its earth flavor––is another ingredient that scientist have been closely studying for the root’s ability to bust inflammation, combat cholesterol, and more thanks to its active compound, curcumin.
+Mustard yellow-stained turmeric––ubiquitous in Indian Ayurvedic cooking and known for adding earthy flavor to recipes––is another ingredient that scientist have been closely studying for the root’s ability to bust inflammation, combat cholesterol, and more thanks to its active compound, curcumin.

 Related Video: How to Cook with Turmeric